MicrosoftDocs/dynamics-365-intelligent-order-management/topics/provider-catalog.md

 ---
 author: josaw1
-description: This topic provides a list of the providers that are available in Dynamics 365 Intelligent Order Management. ms.date: 01/28/2026 ms.custom:
+description: This article provides a list of the providers that are available in Dynamics 365 Intelligent Order Management. ms.date: 01/28/2026 ms.custom:
   - bap-template